 la búsqueda del ombligo

-Although the juxtaposition of image and text has been a constant feature in Daniel Guzmán work, in this series it is worthy to point out the absence of verbal referents as part of the composition; however, the titles become progressively more specific and connoted regarding the provenance of the figures, characters and situations involved in each piece.
+Although the juxtaposition of image and text has been a constant feature in Daniel Guzmán's work, there is an absence of verbal referents in this series' composition; however, the titles become progressively specific and full of references to the figures, characters and situations involved in each piece.

-Guzmán fuses and transmutes a number of historic and iconographic references: Aztec gods, superheroes, illustrations of rock albums, diverse characters from Mexican comic strips of the sixties and seventies, from the current political cartoons, and from the movies.
+Guzmán combines and transforms a number of historic and iconographic references: Aztec gods, superheroes, movie characters, rock album covers, and characters from old and current Mexican comic strips and political cartoons.

-Satire and violence merge in this work in which mutilated bodies turn into landscapes, the landscapes become atmospheres, and the atmospheres transform into visual exclamations.
-At the same time it exists a notable set of contrasts beyond the chromatic one already mentioned; the geometry associated with monumental forms (particularly in Pre-Hispanic sculpture) opposes to the accidental in organic shapes.
+Satire and violence merge in this work: mutilated bodies turn into landscapes, landscapes become atmospheres, and atmospheres transform into visual exclamations.
+There is also a geometric set of contrasts that references monumental forms (mostly from Pre-Hispanic sculpture) opposing them to the unevenness of organic shapes.